behreajj/CamZup/README.md

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.

-If your sketch is simple enough that you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or the final parameters of [camera](https://processing.org/reference/camera_.html) without adverse effects, then you likely don't need this library.
-Even so, Cam Z-Up is  general purpose: its aim is to make a number of small tasks easier than in vanilla Processing.
+If you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or the final parameters of [camera](https://processing.org/reference/camera_.html) without adverse impact on your sketch, then you likely don't need this library.
+While Cam Z-Up may help with more complex sketches, nevertheless, it is a general purpose library: its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as other, more specialized libraries.
 For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is tested with Processing version [4.0 alpha 1](https://github.com/processing/processing4/releases/tag/processing-1270-4.0a1).

 ## Getting Started

+To install this library from Github,
+  1. Click on the green `Clone or download` button in the upper right corner of this repository.
+  2. Select `Download ZIP` to start the download in your browser.
+(If you know Git or have [Github Desktop](https://desktop.github.com/), you can do that as well.)
+  3. Unzip the download.
+  4. Navigate the directory `distribution/Camzup-1/download` until you find a `CamZup-1.zip` file.
+  5. Extract the `.zip` file to to your `Processing/libraries/` folder.
+     1. You've got the right folder if it contains the sub-folders `examples`, `library`, `reference`, `src` and the file `library.properties`.
+     2. If you don't know the location of your `Processing/libraries` folder, look up the information in the Processing IDE by going to `File > Preferences`.

+Alternatively, you can navigate to the the distribution `.zip` on Github and download just the file you need.

-To get started with this library you can set up your Processing sketch like so:
+With the library installed, you can set up your Processing sketch like so:

 ```java
 // Import the library